rwasek/EventTrackerProject/README.md

 This project involved designing a Database schema, populating the Database with some initial entries to test CRUD on; as well as creating a JPA Project tied to a Spring Boot App with the goal of publishing REST API CRUD Endpoints.
 There is one Java entity class POJO to start, that is mapped with JPA, from a trail_run table in my MySQL Database.
 It will be a build-upon project, and this portion was the back-end setup, focusing on CRUD operations with Spring Data JPA Repositories and Service classes.
 There is one POJO "TrailRun" for each Trail Run Event to be tracked.
 J-Unit Jupiter tests were utilized to test my POJO mappings/data fields, as well as to test my Repository query methods.
 Postman was used to test the Controller methods and their subsequent Request Mappings.
 The section below contains the API Endpoints that were developed and can be tested in Postman.

-Phase II Update -- Week 2 --:
+Phase II Update - Week 2:

-The second phase of this project involved writing a dynamic HTML Front-end, mostly with JavaScript with very limited hard-coded HTML, to have one index.html page be updated depending on Javascript click-events.
-For example, Javascript was used to build a table that contains a list of the events.
-If one event is clicked on, a div is targeted and a pre-populated Form gets displayed on the page, allowing a user to Update or Delete an event.
+The second phase of this project involved writing an HTML Front-end, mostly with JavaScript with very limited hard-coded HTML, to have one index.html page be updated depending on Javascript click-events.
+Javascript was used to build a table that contains a list of all the trail run events that are being tracked.
+If one event is clicked on, a div is targeted by id and a pre-populated Form gets displayed on the page, allowing a user to Update or Delete an event.
 An aggregate method was also used to display the total distance of all the events (in miles), and changes depending on if a run event is updated/deleted/created.
+A user can also create a new trail run from the home page, and after successfully doing so the list of runs will update to reflect it.

 ## API Endpoints